 Meet members of Whatcom County’s environmentally minded community, hear about upcoming sustainability-oriented events and opportunities, network, and try out delicious local brews.
 Hosted monthly at various local businesses and organizations, usually the first Wednesday of each month.
 Learn more.

 Make the clean energy future happen today!
-At our meetings, climate-conscious community members get the latest updates and plan actions for accelerating a just transition to a clean energy economy, while protecting the Salish Sea and people from hazardous fossil fuel shipment expansions.
+Protect the Salish Sea and waters that flow into it!
+At our meetings, climate-conscious community members get the latest updates and plan actions for accelerating a just transition to a clean energy economy and stopping pollution in our Pacific Northwest home.
 Learn more.

 Our Environmental Heroes Awards Banquet is held each September.
 Each year, we honor outstanding individuals who have been instrumental in protecting this natural world that surrounds us.
 Heroes are selected in May of each year.
 Learn more.